terrylinooo/githuber-md/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-githuber-md` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the Githuber MD menu in Plugins and set your Markdown options.
+3. Go to the WP Githuber MD menu in Plugins and set your Markdown options.

 == Features ==

-Features For Markdown

 * Markdown editor.
 * Live preivew.